lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 If the query fails, a string will be returned identifying the SQLite error message.

+If database handle is invalid, `E_INVARG` is returned.

 `sqlite_execute` uses prepared statements, so it's the preferred function to use for security and performance reasons.

 Example: